openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

 Some extra options are available to support special OpenCL features.

-.. _opencl_cl_no_stdinc:

 .. option:: -cl-no-stdinc

    Allows to disable all extra types and functions that are not native to the compiler.
    This might reduce the compilation speed marginally but many declarations from the OpenCL standard will not be accessible.
 For example, the following will fail to compile.

    .. code-block:: console